genebean/jekyll-beanbag/README.md

 ## Contributiting

-This repo utilizes Git Flow.
-This means that new content is based on the `develop` branch.

 Want to add a post?
-Create a branch based on the `develop` branch and submit a pull request.
+Create a branch based on the `main` branch and submit a pull request.

 See an error?
 Open an issue and I'll do my best to get it fixed.
 You are also welcome to open a pull reqeust.